List of Battlestar Galactica (2004 TV series) characters: Laura Roslin

 Laura Roslin, portrayed by Mary McDonnell, is the President of the Twelve Colonies.
 Serving as the Secretary of Education at the time of the Cylon attack, she is promoted to president with the deaths of everyone before her in the line of succession.
 Roslin becomes a religious figure to some in the Fleet, essential to the fulfillment of a prophecy that the refugees will find the mythical planet Earth.

-Kara "Starbuck" Thrace
+Kara Thrace

 Kara Thrace (call sign "Starbuck"), portrayed by Katee Sackhoff, is a gifted Viper pilot, with a volatile attitude that has hindered her career in the Colonial Fleet.
 However, William Adama has confidence in Thrace's military skills, and she greatly aids the Fleet inside and out of the cockpit.

-Lee "Apollo" Adama
+Lee Adama

 Lee Adama (call sign "Apollo"), portrayed by Jamie Bamber, is a former Colonial Fleet Reserve officer who is appointed Galacticas CAG (Commander of the Air Group) after the Cylon attack.
 The son of William Adama, Lee is a skilled Viper pilot.